spell-music/csound-expression/tutorial/chapters/SynthTutorial.md

 #### Flanger

-The next two effects are useful for creating synthetic sounds or adding electronic flavour to the natural sounds.
+The next two effects are useful for creating synthetic sounds or adding electronic flavor to the natural sounds.

 The flanger can be applied with function `flange`: